Elansaud2005/FSM_Verifier/README.md

 3. A new VS Code window (Extension Development Host) will open with the extension loaded.

 ## 6. Usage
-Open a .json file containing a NoPASARAN FSM definition.
+Open a `.json` file containing a NoPASARAN FSM definition.

 The extension will:

-Validate the file against the FSM grammar.
+- Validate the file against the FSM grammar.

-Highlight syntax errors in real time.
+- Highlight syntax errors in real time.

-Provide autocompletion suggestions.
+- Provide basic autocompletion suggestions.

-Errors are displayed both inline and in the Problems Panel.
+- Display errors both inline and in the Problems Panel.

+---

 ## 7. Internal Workflow

-The extension monitors file open and change events in VS Code.
+The extension continuously monitors file open and change events in VS Code.

-Syntax Validation (fsm_handler.py)
+- **Syntax Validation (`fsm_handler.py`)**

-Receives the JSON content from TypeScript via stdin.
+  - Receives the JSON content from the TypeScript frontend via stdin.

-Parses the content using Lark and returns structured error diagnostics.
+  - Parses the content using Lark and returns structured error diagnostics.

-Autocompletion (suggest.py)
+- **Autocompletion (`suggest.py`)**

-Supplies a set of FSM keywords uggestions.
+  - Supplies a set of FSM keyword suggestions.

-Currently hardcoded; dynamic grammar extraction is a planned enhancement.
+  - Currently hardcoded; dynamic grammar-based extraction is planned.

-Grammar (fsm.lark)
+- **Grammar (`fsm.lark`)**

-Defines the formal structure and allowed fields for FSM definitions.
+  - Defines the formal structure and allowed fields for FSM definitions.

----